xenharmonic-devs/sonic-weave/documentation/dsl.md

 2/1  "C"
 ```

-Notice again how the root and its label comes last in the list.
+Notice again how the root and its label come last in the list.

 Our scale is still pretty abstract in the sense that the notes do not correspond to any specific frequencies.
 A tool like Scale Workshop 3 sets the reference frequency automatically but let's set it manually here: